 I'm getting a cardiac catheterization.
-If blockages are found, what's the best treatment, angioplasty or bypass surgery?
+If my heart is blocked, what's the better treatment, angioplasty or bypass surgery?

 Answer From Rekha Mankad, M.D.

-- Severity and extent of coronary artery disease
+- How bad the coronary artery disease is.

-- Cutlip D, et al. Revascularization in patients with stable coronary artery disease: Coronary artery bypass graft surgery versus percutaneous coronary intervention: Recommendations. https://www.uptodate.com/contents/search.
-Accessed Nov.
-13, 2019.
+- Cutlip D, et al. Revascularization in patients with stable coronary artery disease: Coronary artery bypass graft surgery versus percutaneous coronary intervention. https://www.uptodate.com/contents/search.
+Accessed June 16, 2023.

 - Mankad R (expert opinion).
 Mayo Clinic.
 June 16, 2023.